In business, you don’t get what you deserve, you get what you negotiate. – Chester L. Karrass

 The 4th phase of the negotiation process involves exploring possible options.

-Your goal is to bring to mind possible solutions that could potentially satisfy all parties involved within the negotiation.
+Your goal is to bring to mind possible solutions that could potentially satisfy all parties involved in the negotiation.

 The 5th phase of the negotiation process must bring your arguments and explorations full circle.